How to Use the SUMIF Function in Excel – 7 Examples

 =SUMIF(D5:D16,">"&DATE(2021,4,1),E5:E16)

-• “>”&DATE(2021,4,1) this portion is our criteria.
-Firstly, “>” is used to find the greater dates.
-Then ampersand (&) is used to concatenate the formula and text.
-The DATE function is used to give date input.
+• “>”&DATE(2021,4,1) is the criteria. “>” is used to find the greater dates.
+The ampersand (&) is used to concatenate the formula and text.
+The DATE function is used to give the date input.

-• The DATE function in Excel accepts three arguments: year, month, and day.
-If you want to know more about this function you can check this Link
+• The DATE function accepts three arguments: year, month, and day.
+(If you want to know more about this function you can check this Link)

 Calculating Sum with Date Criteria